holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 - Able to derive a sane serialization for the 99% of use cases
 - Able to manually implement serialization for edge-cases (e.g. Merkle Trees)
 - Able to be form a base infrastructure layer for both wasm and networking
+- Able to leverage the Rust compiler as much as possible to avoid bugs and help refactors

 ## How